The BlueConic team was fortunate enough to attend LiveRamp’s recent RampUp event.

 If you want a deeper dive into the relationship between the tech, CMSWire provides a thorough explanation of how a CDP and CRM differ and (can) work together.

-4. How much are CDPs starting to integrate with ad players?
+4. How much are CDPs integrating with ad players today?

 “Ad players” is, of course, a very broad term.
 The short answer is that CDPs are integrating — and have been integrated for some time — with a variety of ad players.

 Whether that’s DMPs or directly with AdWords or Facebook or with platforms like (you guessed it) LiveRamp, the CDP has worked with adtech for a while now.